|JOB TITLE:||Case Worker|

 - Able to assess the needs of program participants, and connect them with appropriate resources.

-- Demonstrate commitment, enthusiasm and creativity in providing support to youth and families complex mental health needs.
+- Demonstrate commitment, enthusiasm and creativity in providing support to youth and families with complex mental health needs.

 - Good working knowledge of data entry systems, computer programs and report writing.